Foolish Games

 "Foolish Games" is a song by American singer-songwriter Jewel from her debut studio album, Pieces of You (1995).
 It was also the third single to be lifted from the Batman & Robin motion-picture soundtrack.
 Jewel re-recorded the single for the soundtrack to produce a more radio-friendly version, similar to her other singles "Who Will Save Your Soul" and "You Were Meant for Me".
 This version is shorter than the album version by one verse.
 The song details the frustration and agony of knowing that the intensity of one's love is not reciprocated by one's lover.

-A CD single for the song was not issued in the United States, but a re-released version of the "You Were Meant for Me" CD single had a hidden bonus track of the single version of "Foolish Games".
-Because of this, instead of debuting and charting on the Billboard Hot 100 in the traditional way, "Foolish Games" was able to continue the chart life of "You Were Meant for Me".
-The latter, which had peaked at number two and was spending its 41st week on the chart, rebounded to number 12 as "Foolish Games/You Were Meant for Me", eventually peaking at number seven eight weeks later.
-As a result, Billboard listed "Foolish Games" as peaking at number two despite the song never actually reaching that position.
-"Foolish Games/You Were Meant for Me" was listed as the second-best performing song of 1997 by Billboard.
+"Foolish Games" was never released as a physical single in the United States, but it appeared as the B-side on the "You Were Meant for Me" single, which peaked at number two on the Billboard Hot 100 in April 1997.
+Radio stations soon shifted airplay focus to "Foolish Games", and because of chart rules in place at the time, "Foolish Games" became the new A-side.
+Following a re-release of the single in October 1997, "Foolish Games" / "You Were Meant for Me" returned to the top 10 of the Hot 100, reaching number seven.
+Because of the manner in which it charted, Billboard lists "Foolish Games" as having a number-two peak despite the song never actually reaching that position on its own.

-The single is ranked at number 20 on Billboard's All Time Top 100 and held the Guinness World Record for the longest chart run of a single, 65 weeks, but this achievement has since been surpassed multiple times.
+At the end of 1997, "Foolish Games" / "You Were Meant for Me" was listed as the second-best performing single of the year.
+It is ranked at number 20 on Billboard's All Time Top 100 and held the Guinness World Record for the longest chart run of a single, 65 weeks, but this achievement has since been surpassed multiple times.
 Jewel was also nominated for Grammy Award for Best Female Pop Vocal Performance for "Foolish Games".
 The song was included on Jewel's Greatest Hits as a duet with Kelly Clarkson.

+Release

+"Foolish Games" was never released commercially in the United States.
+Instead, when previous single "You Were Meant for Me" was descending the Billboard Hot 100, radio stations flipped the single and began playing its B-side: "Foolish Games".
+Because of Billboard's chart rules regarding airplay, "Foolish Games" was eventually listed as the single's A-side.
+The single was removed from retail in July, but frequent airplay allowed it to continue charting.
+The single was resent to retail outlets on October 7, 1997, and it rebounded to number seven on the Hot 100 in early November.